 Our distance from the major cities always makes any of the ventures we undertake more costly than it would have been otherwise.
 Conveyance and lodging absorb a bulk of our allotments.
 This distance often is the reason why many of our desired resource-persons do not find it convenient to respond to our invitation.
 This moneymatter often thwarts the publication of our annual journal, a venture which we have so far managed to protect.
 A regular funding from UGC toward the sustenance of this journal and a most desirable diversification of it in different streams would really be appreciated.
-Again, for a rural college like ours shortage of man-power is a persistent factor which like a negative catalyst affects an accumulation of problems with the inevitable increase in our activities, the joining of some teachers of late will presumable mitigate this problem.
+Again, for a rural college like ours shortage of man-power is a persistent factor which like a negative catalyst affects an accumulation of problems with the inevitable increase in our activities. the joining of some teachers of late will presumable mitigate this problem.
 We have also applied for more teaching posts.

-7. Notes (Optional) Any other information that may be relevant and important to the reader for adopting/implementing the Best Practice in their institution (about 150 words).
+7. Notes (Optional) Any other information that may be relevant and important to the reader for adopting/ implementing the Best Practice in their institution (about 150 words).

 A very superficial viewing of our campus will instantly reveal to an onlooker the absence of political murals.
 This we have been able to implement stringently.
 A very cordial relationship between teachers and students along with a thirst to know beyond what are prescribed for us, we arrange annual Departmental tours with much enthusiasm.
-Our academic ventures in the form of 'The Prism' (ISSN-2229-7537), different Seminar connection we can mention the name of SAMAY, the wall magazine of Bengali dipartment or Mural Mind, the wall magazine of English dipartment.
-Since ours is a rural college, a large students are from the weaker section of the society, therefore we have a poor boys fund to provide financial assistance to the students. we also encourage various cultural and other competitions to develop the overall atmosphere of our campus.
+Our academic ventures in the form of 'The Prism' (ISSN-2229-7537), different Seminar Proceedings, or students' creative venture in the form of the magazine, 'Diganta' are complemented with wall magazines of various departments.
+In this connection we can mention the name of SAMAY, the wall magazine of Bengali dipartment or Mural Mind, the wall magazine of English dipartment.
+Since ours is a rural college, a large students are from the weaker section of the society, therefore we have a poor boys fund to provide financial assistance to the students.
+We also encourage various cultural and other competitions to develop the overall atmosphere of our campus.
 From this academic year we have adopted the online mode for admission and executed the entire procedure successfully.